How to prevent burst pipes

 - Keep your heating on throughout the winter months.

-Fixing frozen pipes in particular can be costly, as a claim caused by pipes bursting due to freezing is, on average, much more expensive than other escape of water claims.
+Fixing frozen pipes can be costly.
+A claim caused by pipes bursting due to freezing can be much more expensive than other escape of water claims.

 If you discover a frozen pipe, don’t wait for it to burst.
-Turn off your water supply and then slowly thaw the affected pipe by introducing gentle heat to the area, such as with a hairdryer, heater, or hot water bottle.
+Turn off your water supply and then slowly thaw the affected pipe by introducing gentle heat to the area.
+You can do this with a hairdryer, heater or hot water bottle.

 Do not attempt to thaw the pipe with a blow torch or other open flame.